Newfoundland and Labrador New Democratic Party: Alison Coffin

 Memorial University economics professor and consultant Alison Coffin was acclaimed leader on March 5, 2019.
-Coffin led the party into the 2019 provincial election; despite only nominating 14 candidates (out of a possible 40) the party won 3 seats.
+Coffin led the party into the 2019 provincial election; despite only nominating 14 candidates (out of a possible 40) the party won three seats.
 Coffin won St. John’s East-Quidi Vidi holding it for the NDP, while the party led St. John’s Centre, and won an upset in Labrador West.

 Coffin led the party into the 2021 provincial election.
 She was personally defeated in her district of St. John's East-Quidi Vidi; while the party held St. John's Centre and Labrador West.
 Coffin filed for a recount.
 On May 12, 2021, Supreme Court Justice Donald Burrage rejected Coffin's bid for a recount, arguing that there was not sufficient evidence.

 On October 16, 2021, Coffin lost a leadership review by party members.
 She later chose to resign on October 19 and was replaced by MHA Jim Dinn as interim leader.

 Jim Dinn

 In October 2021, MHA Jim Dinn was chosen as the party's interim leader following the resignation of Alison Coffin.
 Prior to becoming a politician, Dinn had served as president of the Newfoundland and Labrador Teachers’ Association.
 On March 7, 2022, Torngat Mountains MHA Lela Evans joined the NDP caucus.

-Party policies

-The New Democratic Party in Newfoundland and Labrador has long been a party that has advocated social democratic policies that support working people and families and the labour movement.
-On November 23, 2015 the party released its policy platform for the 2015 general election.
-The platform's main points were:

-Respect and support for families and seniors:

-Expand prescription drug coverage to an additional 8,750 seniors by investing a further $10 million into the Seniors Drug Card;
+On March 28, 2023, Dinn was acclaimed as permanent leader after the nomination deadline passed with no other candidates.
+On July 16, 2024, MHA Lela Evans rejoined the PC Party.
+On May 16, 2025, Jordan Brown, a member of the NDP caucus, announced that he would not seek re-election.
+In the 2025 provincial election, the party lost Labrador West but regained St. John's East-Quidi Vidi, with Sheilagh O'Leary elected.